Local universality of repulsive particle systems and random matrices: A first example

-\begin{proof}[Proof of Proposition \ref{etaprop}] A proof of the first part can be found in \cite{Johansson98}.
+\begin{pf} A proof of the first part can be found in \cite{Johansson98}.
 For the second part we use orthogonal polynomials.
-Note that the polynomials orthogonal to a Gaussian weight with non-zero mean are normalized shifted Hermite polynomials.
-Let $\pi^{\text{ {(N)}}}_j$ denote the $j$-th Hermite polynomial orthonormal w.r.t. the weight $e^{-N(\a+\gamma)t^2}$.
+Note that the polynomials orthogonal to a Gaussian weight with nonzero mean are normalized shifted Hermite polynomials.
+Let $\pi^{\mathrm{(N)}}_j$ denote the $j$th Hermite polynomial orthonormal w.r.t. the weight $e^{-N(\alpha+\gamma)t^2}$.

-It is easy to check that the set of polynomials orthogonal w.r.t. the weight $e^{-N(\a+\gamma)t^2+\e\sqrt{\gamma}t}$ are the polynomials $\lb \pi^{\text{ {(N)}}*}_j\rb_j$, where
+It is easy to check that the set of polynomials orthogonal w.r.t. the weight $e^{-N(\alpha+\gamma)t^2+\e\sqrt{\gamma}t}$ are the polynomials $ (\pi^{\mathrm{(N)}*}_j )_j$, where